Two's Company (Cliff Richard album)

 Two's Company: The Duets is a 2006 album by Cliff Richard.
 It is a part-compilation and part-studio album of duets.
 The guests include Elton John, Barry Gibb, Dionne Warwick, Olivia Newton-John, Lulu, Brian May and Hank Marvin.

 In the UK, the album reached number 8 in the UK Albums Chart and was certified Gold.
 The album has sold over 320,000 copies worldwide.
 The album features a reworking of "Move It", with Brian May of Queen on guitar.
 When released as a double A-Side single with "21st Century Christmas", the song reached number 2 on the UK Singles Chart.
-A digital only single of "Yesterday Once More", a cover of Carpenters song, was recorded with Daniel O'Donnell and released earlier in November.
+A digital only single of "Yesterday Once More", a cover of the Carpenters song, was recorded with Daniel O'Donnell and released earlier in November.
 The album also features a posthumous duet featuring vocals of Matt Monro.